Maternal mortality in the United States: Comparisons with other countries

-See: List of countries by maternal mortality ratio.

 Comparison of the US maternal death rate to the death rate in other countries is complicated by the lack of standardization.
 Some countries do not have a standard method for reporting maternal deaths and some count in statistics death only as a direct result of pregnancy.

 In the 1950s, the maternal mortality rate in the United Kingdom and the United States was the same.
 By 2018, the rate in the UK was one-third of that in the United States due to implementing a standardized protocol.
 In 2010, Amnesty International published a 154-page report on maternal mortality in the United States.
 In 2011, the United Nations described maternal mortality as a human rights issue at the forefront of American healthcare, as the mortality rates worsened over the years.
 According to a 2015 WHO report, in the United States the MMR between 1990 and 2013 "more than doubled from an estimated 12 to 28 maternal deaths per 100,000 births."
 By 2015, the United States had a higher MMR than the "Islamic Republic of Iran, Libya and Turkey".
 In the 2017 NPR and ProPublica series "Lost Mothers: Maternal Mortality in the U.S." based on a six-month long collaborative investigation, they reported that the United States has the highest rate of maternal mortality than any other developed country, and it is the only country where mortality rate has been rising.
 The maternal mortality rate in the United States is three times higher than that in neighboring Canada and six times higher than in Scandinavia.
 As of 2020, the United States maternal mortality rate was two times higher than Canada and 10 times higher than New Zealand's.

 In the United States specifically, maternal mortality is still a prevalent issue in health care.
 From the year 2003 to 2013, only 8 countries worldwide saw an increase of the maternal mortality rate.
 The United States was included in this group, seeing an increase in the pregnancy-related mortality ratio over the past 3 decades.
 Looking at the years 1990-2013 from a world-wide perspective, the United States of America was the only country to see an increase in the maternal mortality rate over this time period.